-Itotsu passed his legacy to Chosin Chibana who was first to call Shuri Te “Shorin Ryu Karate Do.”
+Itotsu passed his legacy to Chosin Chibana (second row, third from left) who was first to call Shuri Te “Shorin Ryu Karate Do.”
 Chosin Chibana was the last of the pre-World War masters and has been called “the Last Warrior of Shuri.”
 Chibana trained with Itotsu for 13 years before Itotsu passed at the age of 85.
 Chibana would be the first President of the Okinawan Karate Federation and the first Hanshi (grand or high master) of Shorin Ryu Karate.

 Shorin-ryu Karate-Do is based on the laws of physics and the physiology of the human body.
 Chiban spent a lifetime refining Shorin-Ryu to its present form.
 Chibana’s leading student is Shuguro Nakazato who is the present leader of Shorin-Ryu Karate and holder of the highest possible rank of Hanshi (Grandmaster), 10th Degree Black Belt.
 At 91 years old, Shuguro Nakazato has trained several great karate masters.
 Two of the most notable are Hanshi (Grand Master), 9th Degree Black Belt, Franklin D. R. Hargrove, and Hanshi (Grand Master), 9th Degree Black Belt, Seiei Nakaza.